agoravoting/agora-mixnet/README.md

 ### Performance

 Effort has gone into making the prototype reasonably performant.
-The following are the main optimization areas.
+The following are the main optimization areas and corresponding environment variables to used in execution scripts.

 ##### Native libgmp modpow implementation

 The [jna-gmp](https://github.com/square/jna-gmp) library is used to speed up modular exponentiation.

+Switch:

+    -Dmpservice.use-gmp=true

 ##### Protocol level parallelism
 Protocol overlaps where computations occur simultaneously are simulated with Futures and Future composition.